datarobot/airflow-provider-datarobot/README.md

 Checks whether a DataRobot model training job is complete.

-Returns False if job not yet completed, PokeReturnValue(True, trained_model.id) if model training completed
+Returns False if the job is not yet completed, and returns PokeReturnValue(True, trained_model.id) if model training has completed.

 Parameters: